hephaestus-compiler-project/eris-pldi-eval/README.md

 ...
 ```

-For example,
-by examining the above log file, we observe that `eris` generated
+By examining the log, we observe that `eris` generated two variants by
-two variants by injecting two type errors into the well-typed
+injecting two type errors into the well-typed seed program located at
-seed program located at `example-seeds/groovy-seeds/iter_14`.
+`example-seeds/groovy-seeds/iter_14`.

 Taking the diff between the seed program and the first ill-typed variant: